Barrington One Construction, LLC

 Does Barrington One Construction, LLC have insurance?

-Yes, Insurance is necessary to protect your remodeling project, and home.
-Barrington One Construction, LLC has a general insurance policy for your protection and we can increase the coverage depending on the home improvement project.
+Yes, Insurance is necessary to protect your remodeling project and home.
+Barrington One Construction, LLC has a 1 million insurance policy for your protection and we can increase the coverage depending on the home improvement project.

 What should I be asking my contractor?